-Q & A with a Family Nurse Practitioner
+Interview With A Family Nurse Practitioner

 Below, BestNursingDegree.com speaks with family nurse practitioner, Margaret (Peg) O’Donnell, RN, NP.
 O’Donnell works in one of the busiest family practices in Long Island, New York and was previously awarded the New York State NP Advocate Award by the American Academy of Nurse Practitioners.
 She is also the former president of the Long Island Chapter of the Nurse Practitioner Association of New York State.

-Nurse Practitioner Job Description – Expert Advice
+Nurse Practitioner Job Description and Duties

 Sabrina Loring, RN, MSN, ANP-C, began as a Surgical Technician over 30 years ago, and went on for an AD in nursing.
 She received her BSN and MSN from the University of South Maine and has practiced as an Adult Nurse Practitioner in Internal Medicine and Orthopedics.
 Most recently she has been teaching LPN nursing students, writing medical articles and raising her family.